 Choosing a college is scary enough, but adding the possibility of being a collegiate athlete can make it quite difficult.
 Some swimmers may get calls, letters, emails, etc. from colleges telling them about their programs and most may not.
 It is up to you to make the first contact with a team.
 Most teams have websites and they ask you to go to the recruits page to register.
 What do you do if you want to swim in college?
 We have gathered some information to make this process easier for you and your parents.
-Also, we have spoken to many coaches and they want to see leadership skills, grades, and your swimming times (they look at times from High School state, Sectionals and other big meets or through professional recruiters (not agents) before bringing you onto their team as there are more scholarships and financial aid for academics than there are for swimming due to NCAA and school bugets (what do they look for?).
+Also, we have spoken to many coaches (notes from USA Convention 2015) and they want to see leadership skills, grades, and your swimming times (they look at times from High School state, Sectionals and other big meets or through professional recruiters (not agents) before bringing you onto their team as there are more scholarships and financial aid for academics than there are for swimming due to NCAA and school bugets (what do they look for?).
 Here is a timeline to help get you started and five things to consider about college!

 From the NCAA website, you can get information on:

 Initial Eligibility/Clearinghouse (see your High School guidance counselor----take care of this paperwork before your junior year.
 This must be done before you take a trip to a school)

 Guide for the College-Bound Student-Athlete (read this booklet carefully with your parents and club coach!).

 Athletic Scholarship: An athletic scholarship is a one-year contract between you and a Division I or Division II institution.
 A school can reduce or cancel a scholarship if you become ineligible for competition, fraudulently misrepresent yourself, quit the team or engage in serious misconduct.
 During the contract year, a coach cannot reduce or cancel your scholarship on the basis of your athletic ability, performance, or injury.
 An institution may choose to not renew a scholarship at the end of the academic term provided they notify you in writing and provide you an opportunity for a hearing.